DHTMLX/scheduler-docs/data/api/refs/scheduler.md

 - api/scheduler_edit.md - opens the inline editor to alter the event's text  (the editor in the event's box)
 - api/scheduler_editstop.md - closes the inline event editor, if it's currently open
 - api/scheduler_endlightbox.md - closes the lightbox
+- api/scheduler_event.md - attaches an event handler to an HTML element
+- api/scheduler_eventremove.md - removes an event handler from an HTML element
 - api/scheduler_expand.md - expands the scheduler to the full screen view
+- api/scheduler_focus.md - sets focus on the scheduler
 - api/scheduler_formsection.md - gives access to the objects of lightbox's sections
 - api/scheduler_getactiondata.md - returns the current cursor-pointed date and section (if defined)
 - api/scheduler_getevent.md - returns the event object by its id